equivalent/scrapbook2/archive/blogs/2016-01-10-build-or-not-to-build-docker-images-in-the-cloud.md

 ... my deployent of this image worked.

-But when I let the Quay.io to build the docker image for me from Github branch, it seems that one part went wrong and container was crushing.
+But when I let the Quay.io to build the Docker image for me from Github branch, it seems that some part went wrong and even though the build image was successful, running container was crushing on the server.

+I don't want to (and cannot) go into to much details why was this happening (in the end the problem is on our side not Quay side).
- I cannot go to much details into this, but the point of this article is the idea/question: **who should be building the Docker image in the first place ?**.
+The point of this problem was the fact that this got me thinking about a question: **Who should be building the Docker image in the first place ?**.

+Me on my laptop or hosted build tool ?

 Letting hosted container service (or custom build machines) to build your images make perfect sence.
 The setup is the same for everyone, junior developers don't have to care